azzamallow/MimicJS/README.markdown

     john.enrolInSubject('Math');
     john.should('enrolInSubject').using('Math');

 To verify the assertion, you will need to put Mimic in the context of a testing framework, either Jasmine or ScrewUnit will be fine.
-Mimic has been tailored to work with these frameworks, and hides the noisy overheads of verifying your assertions, keeping your tests as concise as possible:
+MimicJS has been tailored to work with these frameworks, and hides the noisy overheads of verifying your assertions, keeping your tests as concise as possible:

     it('should allow a student to enrol in a subject, function() {
         john.enrolInSubject('Math');